 Although we encourage submissions from around the globe, we require that manuscripts be submitted in English.
 As a step towards overcoming language barriers, we encourage authors fluent in other languages to provide copies of their full articles or abstracts in other languages.
 Translations should be submitted as supporting information and listed, together with other supporting information files, at the end of the article text.

-Most Research Articles published in PLOS Pathogens are organized into the following sections: Title, Authors, Affiliations, Abstract, Author Summary, Introduction, Results, Discussion, Materials and Methods, Acknowledgments, References, Figure Legends, Supporting Information Captions.
+Most Research Articles published in PLOS Pathogens are organized into the following sections: Title, Authors, Affiliations, Abstract, Author Summary, Introduction, Results, Discussion, Materials and Methods, Acknowledgments, References, and Supporting Information Captions.
 Figure Legends and Tables should be inserted immediately after the first paragraph in which they are cited in the article file.
 PLOS articles do not support text footnotes.
 If your accepted submission contains footnotes, you will be asked to move that material into either the main text or the reference list, depending on the content.
 Uniformity in format facilitates the experience of readers and users of the journal.
 To provide flexibility, however, authors are also able to include the Materials and Methods section before the Results section or before the Discussion section.
 Please also note that the Results and Discussion can be combined into one Results/Discussion section.
 All manuscripts must contain line numbers.
 Although we have no firm length restrictions for the entire manuscript, we urge authors to present and discuss their findings concisely.

 The title should be specific to the project, yet concise.
 It should be comprehensible to readers outside your field.
 Avoid specialist abbreviations, if possible.
 Titles should be presented in title case, meaning that all words except for prepositions, articles, and conjunctions should be capitalized.
 Please ensure the title in the manuscript is the same as that entered into our submission form.
 Please also provide, in the submission form only, a brief Short Title (or "running head") of no more than 50 characters.